All Episodes

 It's a grift what these people do.

-Um they have the highest positions in the church, they could not care less, they could not care less what our Lord and Savior Jesus Christ says.
+They could not care less what our Lord and Savior, Jesus Christ, says.

-They dismiss it and say, Oh, well, you know, we didn't have uh a tape recorder, and they and they the they're on the flock.
+They dismiss it and say, oh, well, you know, we didn't have a tape recorder.

-That is, uh sadly, all we have time for uh on this one.
+That is, sadly, all we have time for on this one.

-I'm sure next uh Wednesday we'll be back with more horror stories.
+I'm sure next Wednesday we'll be back with more horror stories.

-Uh, but we must quickly get to to Jenny uh for the last story of the of the show.
+But we must quickly get to Jenny for the last story of the show.

-We'll back to you for the socials at the end uh of the show.
+We'll be back to you for the socials at the end of the show.

 But first of all, what if you had the brightest mind in the war room delivering critical financial research every month?

-Warm room listeners know Jim Ricards as our wise man, a former CIA, pentagon, and white house advisor with an unmatched grasp of geopolitics and capital markets.
+Warroom listeners know Jim Rickards as our wise man, a former CIA, Pentagon, and White House advisor with an unmatched grasp of geopolitics and capital markets.

 His latest book, Money GPT, exposes how AI is setting the stage for financial chaos, bank runs at lightning speed, algorithm-driven crashes, and even threats to national security.

-Right now, warm members get a free copy of Money GPT when they sign up for strategic intelligence.
+Right now, War Room members get a free copy of Money GBT when they sign up for strategic intelligence.

 Jim's flagship financial newsletter.